tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

 ## Step 2 - Connecting your cluster to Calico Cloud.

 1. The welcome screen will allow you to choose among four use cases and will provide a guided tour for each use case.
-After that you can proceed to connect your first cluster.
+After that, you can proceed to connect your first cluster.
 This option directs you to the **Managed Clusters** section.
 Click on the "**Connect Cluster**" button to start the process.

    The Connect Cluster window will allow you to choose a name to identify your cluster in Calico Cloud and select which platform you are running the cluster on.
 The next window presents a link for you to review the cluster requirements for Calico Cloud.
 A kubectl command to run the installation script will be generated, you need to copy and apply this command in your cluster.